Vancouver6T/old-website/about.md

 ## Student Info
 I'm currently a student at [The Ohio State University](https://www.osu.edu) majoring in [Computer Science and Engineering](https://cse.osu.edu). <br>
-I plan to graduate with a Bachelors of Science during May 2017.
+I graduate with a Bachelors of Science on May 2017.

 ## Interests
 I currently enjoy Animating and Game making, usually using Blender and Python3 in someway. <br>